hamedsabri/GraphicsMath/README.md

 ## Documentation

-Doxygen documentation based on the latest state of master, [hosted by GitHub Pages](https://moddyz.github.io/GraphicsMath/).
+Doxygen documentation based on the latest state of the main branch is [hosted by GitHub Pages](https://moddyz.github.io/GraphicsMath/).